thomykay/dhbw-projectmanagement1/lesson-01 - orientation/slides/lesson01-slides.md

 # What is Project Management?

 > Project management is the use of specific knowledge, skills, tools and techniques to deliver something of value to people.
-The development of software for an improved business process, the construction of a building, the relief effort after a natural disaster, the expansion of sales into a new geographic market—these are all examples of projects.
+The development of software for an improved business process, the construction of a building, the relief effort after a natural disaster, the expansion of sales into a new geographic market - these are all examples of projects.

 <!--
 footer: 'Source: [PMI: What is Project Management?](https://www.pmi.org/about/learn-about-pmi/what-is-project-management)'